scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/architecture.md

 * TOC
 {:toc}

-ThingsBoard rule engine is based on two main components: the actor model and message queue.
+Pacificsoft rule engine is based on two main components: the actor model and message queue.

 <br/>